Beijing Bicycle Lifestyle

 Beijing is one of the worst air pollution offenders in the world (see Chart 3 in the Sportify Cities GUIDELINES & STRATEGIES).
 Given the city’s high levels of air pollution wearing anti-pollution masks has become a regular feature of cycling in Beijing.
 This is all the more common during the autumn and winter days when the inversion effect occurs more frequently, resulting in a built-up of harmful air pollutants across the entire urban region.
 As the popularity of bicycle commuting depends on acceptable air quality levels, the extremely high P2.5 values, in particular (PM2.5 is a key air pollutant that can penetrate deeply into the lung system), could significantly lower the demand for bike sharing during longer smog periods, potentially reducing the revenue of the bike sharing companies.

-Given this mostly negative media reporting on the expansion of the non-docking bike-sharing schemes, it is reasonable to wonder whether there is a deliberate and systematic attempt to prevent these thriving Chinese bike-sharing companies from disrupting the current business model of bicycle-sharing systems that rely on inflexible docking stations.
+Given this mostly negative media reporting on the expansion of the non-docking bike-sharing schemes, one might wonder whether there is a deliberate and systematic attempt to prevent these thriving Chinese bike-sharing companies from disrupting the current business model of bicycle-sharing systems that rely on inflexible docking stations.
 For the past years Airbnb has been disrupting the hotel industry and Uber has been competing with taxi companies for customers.
-Most likely, the established docking-dependent bicycle sharing industry, too, will soon be affected by the global wave of disruptive innovation in form of non-docking bicycle-sharing schemes.
+And it is thus plausible to imagine that a global wave of disruptive innovation in form of non-docking bicycle-sharing schemes could soon challenge the current docking-dependent bicycle-sharing industry and potentially revolutionize the urban transportation worldwide.

 Published in June 2017